 The Group may collect personal data while providing products, services and solutions to the Group's customers.
 Our reputation may be damaged due to the collection, use, disclosure or security of personal information or other privacy-related matters, even if unfounded, which will cause the Group to lose users and other customers and adversely affect the Group's operations.
 The Group strives to comply with applicable laws and regulations on data protection, as well as the Group's privacy policies and data protection obligations in accordance with its terms of use and other obligations the Group may have.
 However, any non-compliance or perceived non-compliance with these laws, regulations or policies may lead to investigations and other lawsuits against the Group by government agencies or other individuals.
-This will have a negative impact on our reputation and brand image, may cause the Group is customers, and have a negative impact on the Group's business.
-In addition, any system failure or breach of the Group's privacy policy by the Group's users' or other customers' data could greatly limit the user engagement of the Group's products and services, harm our reputation and brand image, as well as affect the Group's business.
+This will have a negative impact on our reputation and brand image, may cause the Group to lose users and customers, and have a negative impact on the Group's business.
+In addition, any system failure or breach of the Group's privacy policy by the Group's current or former employees that may compromise of the Group's security and result in an unauthorized access to or release of the Group's users' or other customers' data could greatly limit the user engagement of the Group's products and services, harm our reputation and brand image, as well as affect the Group's business operations.